evelyh/pick-the-ink/README.md

     - Features on the pages:
       - Profile Card
         - The profile card on the left of the page showing the profile photo, bio, followers and followings
-        - A list of followers/followings will show when clicking the followers/followings on the card
+        - A dropdown list of followers/followings will show when clicking the followers/followings on the card
         - You can naviagte to the followers'/followings' profile pages by clicking the dropdown lists of the followers/followings
       - Edit your profile
         - Users can edit their own profile on this page by clicking the `Edit your profile` button and fill in the popup form